George Kish

-Kish was born in Budapest, Hungary on November 24, 1914.
+Kish was born in Budapest, Hungary to Dezso Kiss and Ilona Vadnai on November 24, 1914.
 He was naturalized as a U.S. citizen in 1948.
 Kish received his Bachelor of Science degree in 1935 from the Ecole Libre des Sciences Politiques in Paris.
 He received his Master of Arts degree from the University of Paris (Sorbonne) in 1937, a Master of Science degree from the University of Budapest in 1938, and a Doctor of Science degree from the University of Budapest in 1939.
 He received his Ph.D. in geography from the University of Michigan in 1945.
 Kish died after a brief illness in Ann Arbor, Michigan, on July 11, 1989.

 Kish published more than 140 articles in English, French, German, Italian, and Hungarian, as well as several books.
 He is author of the Bibliography of International Geographical Congresses, 1871–1976.
 His last book, La Carte: Image des Civilizations, was published in Paris in 1980.

 Kish was married to a Canadian physician, Elvina Anger Kish, and is survived by his daughter, Susan Kish of Zurich, and her family.